mathworks/Phaser-Control-with-MATLAB/README.md

 - USB-C Power cable to insert into the antenna board
 - USB - Micro-USB cable to connect from computer to the ADI Pluto
-- USB - ethernet cable to connect from computer to rasberry pi
+- USB - ethernet cable to connect from computer to Raspberry Pi
 - Vivaldi Antenna - SMA Out 1 or Out 2 (optional, if using transmit)

 [View from front](frontsideconnections.jpg)